 As the letter “A” is included in its label, you can expect ACX plywood to be smoothly sanded in its front veneer.
 It has a good wood grain, making it suitable for painting over.

 Meanwhile, its back is categorized in grade C. This plywood’s tightened knots are around 1 ½ inch with 1-inch knotholes.
 Although it may have patched areas, you can use it for subflooring projects.

-Upon our search in the wood market, ACX plywood is widely available in different sizes.
-Depending on its thickness, you can buy it in variations of ¼-inch to ¾-inch.
-Some manufacturers even have ones with ⅜-inch thickness through special order.
+ACX plywood is readily available in various sizes.
+Depending on its thickness, you can purchase it in options ranging from ¼-inch to ¾-inch.
+I’ve also come across some manufacturers that offer ⅜-inch thickness through special orders.

 Like ACX, the ABX variations are smooth and paintable materials as they’re graded A plywood types.
 Because they have visually pleasing attributes, many construction professionals and woodworkers use them for furniture-making projects.
 Its back veneer belongs to grade B, so expect some patches and filler.